 12. Austrian Business Cycle Theory: Did Iceland go through an Austrian Business Cycle?
 (Ragnar Haukur Ragnarsson, 2011)

 Ragnarsson (2011) also examines the data available in Iceland (Statistics Iceland, Central Bank of Iceland).
-Figure 9 shows that gross savings in % of GDP declines between 2002 and 2006 (about 15% to 12%), increases marginally in 2007, before the fantastic drop occurred in 2008 (with 1%).
+Figure 9 shows that gross savings in % of GDP declined between 2002 and 2006 (about 15% to 12%), increasing marginally in 2007, before the fantastic drop occurred in 2008 (with 1%).
 Figure 10 shows the steady increase in final consumption expenditure between 2002 and 2007 (from about 400,000 to about 550,000, in million Icelandic Krona, ISK).
 This is logical, given the drop in savings.
-Figure 11 shows the increase in total lending by the financial system, yearend status, between 2000 and 2007, with an acceleration starting after 2003.
+Figure 11 shows the increase in total lending by the financial system, year end status, between 2000 and 2007, with an acceleration starting after 2003.
 Figure 12 shows the increase in three measures of money supply.
-The increase in M3 is larger than for M2, which is larger than M1, but each measures have been multiplied by more than twice, between 2004 and 2008.
+The increase in M3 is larger than for M2, which is larger than M1, but each measure has been multiplied by more than twice, between 2004 and 2008.
 Figure 13 shows the (average) annualized rates for CPI and CPI less housing costs, from 2000 to 2010.
-There is a clear evidence that consumer prices went up at the time the money supply was going up.
+There is clear evidence that consumer prices went up at the time the money supply was going up.
 CPI shows a steady increase between 2003 and 2006, but not the other measure perhaps because housing cost is left out in this index.
 That is consistent with the existence of a housing bubble.
 The large increase in CPI that was detectable in 2008-2009 is due to the onset of the recession.
 As explicited above, CPI trend is irrelevant for the ABCT.
 Figure 14 shows the trend in total debts of enterprises (excluding financial institutions and electricity and water supply).
 It increases between 2001 and 2008 but it accelerated after 2004.
 Figure 16 shows the increasing trend in residential housing price index (for capital area) between 2000 and 2008, with an acceleration after 2004.
 The housing boom is evident.
-Figure 17 shows that the price of the OMX Iceland All-Share PI went from 1.261,61 on the forth of January 2001 to its highest on the eighteenth of July in 2007 when the price reached 8.174,28.
+Figure 17 shows that the price of the OMX Iceland All-Share PI went from 1.261,61 on the fourth of January 2001 to its highest on the eighteenth of July in 2007 when the price reached 8.174,28.
 The acceleration after 2004 is evident.
 Figure 18 shows the number of construction in residential housing.
-The number of dwelling has more than doubled between 2000 (about 1600 constructions) and 2005 (about 4400 constructions), remaining as high until 2007, before the dramatic drop occurring in 2008-2009.
-Figure 19 shows that the total turnover in construction increased from 2000 (about 80, in million ISK) to 2007 (about 260 in million ISK), before it declines in 2009 (about 130 in million ISK).
+The number of dwellings has more than doubled between 2000 (about 1600 constructions) and 2005 (about 4400 constructions), remaining as high until 2007, before the dramatic drop occurring in 2008-2009.
+Figure 19 shows that the total turnover in construction increased from 2000 (about 80, in million ISK) to 2007 (about 260 in million ISK), before it declined in 2009 (about 130 in million ISK).
 Figure 20 shows that the profit in regular operation in construction has increased very much during the 2000s, until the dramatic losses in 2008.
 Figure 21 shows that the number of persons employed in construction as % of the total workforce between 2000 (around 7%) and 2008 (around 9-10%) is what can be expected given the housing boom.

 13. An Empirical Illustration of the Austrian Business Cycle Theory: The case of the United States, 1988-2010 (Neira, M. A. A., Bagus, P., & Ania, A. R., 2013)

 Neira et al. (2013) studied the US business cycles between 1988 and 2010.
 All series come from the FRED of Bank of St Louis, except the data on construction that was retrieved from the Board of Governors of the Federal Reserve System.
 The variables, except interest rates, are measured in deviations from their trend (calculated using the Hodrick-Prescott filter) to ensure stationarity.
 Table A1 shows that all variables considered are stationary at 5% level.
 Money supply is MZM.
-The cyclical deviations of the MZM are obtained from the expression ΔMZMt = ln(MZMt/trendMZMt). ln stands for natural loragithm (or log).
+The cyclical deviations of the MZM are obtained from the expression ΔMZMt = ln(MZMt/trendMZMt). ln stands for natural logarithm (or log).
 The interest rate gap is the difference between short- (3-months) and long-term (10-years) maturities.
 The difference is calculated as DIFt = ln[(1+i10a)t/(1+i3m)t].

 It is expected that the variations in the slope of the yield curve (represented by DIFt) will have an effect on the production structure.
 Seven ratios are constructed.
 The cyclical fluctuation in production structure are estimated from the following ratios : ΔK1t (capital goods to consumer goods), ΔK2t (durable consumption goods to consumption goods), ΔK3t (construction to consumption goods), ΔK4t (durable materials to consumption goods), ΔK5t (durable materials to non-durable materials), ΔK6t (durable manufacturing to non-durable manufacturing), and ΔK7t (durable consumer goods to non-durable consumer goods).
 An Industrial Production Index (IPI) has also been constructed and is calculated given the deviation from its trend (ΔIPIt).

 Granger causality reveals that ΔMZMt causes DIFt.
 They also report a correlation higher than 0.80 between ΔMZMt and DIFt.
 The next chain of the causality involves Granger causing the interest rate gap on each of the ΔK ratios.
 Regarding ΔK1t, they found such causality, with no evidence of feedback effect (i.e., reverse causality).
-But there was no causality from interest rate gap to ΔK2t.
+But there was no causality from the interest rate gap to ΔK2t.
 In fact, ΔK2t Granger causes interest rate gap for lags 1-4.
 As for the explanation of no causality, they suspect that the production of durable consumer goods does not include the activity related to the construction sector, except for computers, audio and video, appliances, and vehicles.
-In fact, started from 2001, the credit expansion channeled mainly into the mortgage market but to the expense of other sectors for the production of consumer goods in general.
+In fact, starting from 2001, the credit expansion channeled mainly into the mortgage market but to the expense of other sectors for the production of consumer goods in general.
 DIFt causes ΔK3t and ΔK4t and ΔK5t and ΔK6t without reverse causality.
 This can be seen in Table A2.
 The number of observations ranges between 82 and 91, depending on the number of lags specified.

 Also, we can see that DIFt causes ΔIPIt at lags 2-7 but that ΔIPIt causes DIFt at lags 2-9.
 To make things even worse, the F stats for the causation ΔIPIt->DIFt is even larger than the F stats for the causation DIFt->ΔIPIt.
 They argue that was symptomatic of the marked counter-cyclical monetary policy adopted by the Federal Reserve during the period of 1988-2010.